Gel and acrylic nails don't wreck your nails, poorly trained nail technicians do.

 Do not over-cut your cuticles and push them back too far.
 Cuticles are a crucial part of your natural nails, providing them shelter from any germs or harmful bacteria especially for those who have very sensitive nail skin or allergies.
 It provides a seal between the upper skin and the nail below, so do not over clip your cuticles!

 And if you did, be sure to refrain from applying cuticle oil right away after applying your nail set.
-Regardless of how tempting it is, we advise that you ought to wait 24 hours before using any cuticle oil.
+Regardless of how tempting it is, we advise that you ought to wait 24 hours before using any nail dip liquid or cuticle oil.
 But if you feel your fingers look very dry or chalky, you can apply some lotion on your hand or fingers, but avoid your cuticles until they have properly healed.

 If your nails hurt every time you get them done, you may want to find another technician or salon to do the work for you.
 Or you can take matters to your own hands and use a new set of high-quality yet budget-friendly dipping powder nail kits that suit your needs and are really easy to apply!